Signatures of superconducting triplet pairing in Ni--Ga-bilayer junctions: Introduction

 We have structured the paper as follows.
-In~Sec.~\ref{Sec_Exp}, we briefly summarize our state-of-the-art techniques to grow the high-quality superconducting magnetic tunnel~junctions, present and discuss the results of our tunneling-conductance~measurements carried out on selected samples---paying special attention to the earlier understood low-bias and the yet puzzling novel large-bias transport~features---, and finally analyze the results of our studies using polarized~neutron~reflectometry.
-Section~\ref{Sec_Theory} reports on our theoretical efforts to develop a simple phenomenological description that relates the unprecedented large-bias conductance~shoulders to induced superconducting triplet~pairings near the Ni--Ga-bilayer~interface, and might thus provide an essential contribution to establish these bilayers as promising platforms to engineer spin-polarized triplet~supercurrents in future works.
-Finally, we briefly conclude our main findings in~Sec.~\ref{Sec_Conclusions}.
+In~Sec.~\ref{Sec_Exp}, we briefly summarize our state-of-the-art techniques to grow the high-quality superconducting magnetic tunnel~junctions, present and discuss the results of our tunneling-conductance~measurements carried out on selected samples---\hi{paying special attention to the yet puzzling novel large-bias conductance~shoulders}---, \hi{and finally analyze the results of our polarized~neutron~reflectometry measurements.} Section~\ref{Sec_Theory} reports on our theoretical efforts to develop a simple, \hi{\emph{purely phenomenological}}, description that relates the large-bias conductance~shoulders to induced superconducting triplet~pairings near the Ni--Ga-bilayer~interface.
+Finally, we briefly conclude our main findings in~Sec.~\ref{Sec_Conclusions}. \hi{Our results might provide an essential contribution to establish Ni--Ga~bilayers as promising platforms to engineer spin-polarized triplet~supercurrents in future works. }